commandus/lorawan-network-server/README.md

 If option messageQueueStorageType value is "txt" then option "messageQueueStorageName" set directory name with ".bin", ".hex", ".b64" files.

-Other programs can put files to this directory and lorawan-network-server will parse files and put messages to the databases.
+Other programs can put files to this directory and lorawan-network-server will parseRX files and put messages to the databases.

 - ".bin" - binary payload, as-is